michaelllll21/-IT-Helpdesk-Lab-Series/labs/lab8.md

 Another way to remote into a users is using Windows Remote Assistance by typing “Windows Remote Assistance” in the Windows search on Desktop2 → then select “Invite someone you trust to help you”.
+If you dont have that, Windows + R TYPE "msra"

 ![Rename Step 1](../images/lab7/step1-1.png)